 Questions to ask an agent:

-If you’re investing in real estate, you need to understand the seller’s perspective.
+If you’re investing in real estate, you should aim to understand the seller’s perspective.

 First Impressions Matter

-You should use confident–but not arrogant–body language when negotiating.
-Stand tall, use open gestures and a firm but non-aggressive handshake.
+You should use confident — but not arrogant — body language when negotiating.
+Stand tall, use open gestures, and offer a firm but non-aggressive handshake.
 Clean, tidy clothing makes you seem like you take the negotiations seriously.

 Make it clear you understand how real estate investing works.
-If you don’t have the confidence to give a great first impression, instruct an experienced agent.
+If you don’t have the confidence to give a great first impression, working with an experienced agent can help.

 Be Prepared to Walk Away